Psynosaur/Jetson-SecVision/README.md

 #### SecVision

-This will be a computer vision project to classify persons with RTSP video feeds common to many security systems
+This will be a computer vision project to classify persons with RTSP video/HTTP Image feeds common to many security systems

 Technologies used

- - Tensorflow.net with GPU
+ - Jetson Nano
- - Use docker for ease of deployment(optional)
+ - Jetson Inference - Detectnet

 ### Goals